frankyyyt/rtcpp/README.md

 ### Realtime C++

 I began this project to experiment on realtime data structures and algorithms in C++.
-Many interesting things came up of this research, below I will list the most important achievements.
+Many interesting things arose from this research.
+My intentions is to end-up with a realtime version of the Standard Template Library (STL), suitable for hard-realtime, low-latency and high-availability.

 #### Splitting node and array allocation in allocators